 Maritime Hamburg

-Two rivers characterise Hamburg, one arouses longing, the other is home: the Elbe, with its sleepless harbour, is the city's lifeline; the Alster, dammed to form a lake, forms the heart of the metropolis.
-They are somewhat in competition for the favour of the citizens: "Alster or Elbe?" is a kind of question of faith and all Hamburg residents have an answer ready.
+Two rivers define Hamburg: one awakens a longing for the world beyond, the other embodies a sense of home.
+The Elbe, with its tireless harbour, is the city's lifeline; the Alster, dammed to form a lake, creates a peaceful heart in the middle of the metropolis.
+They are in quiet competition for the affection of locals.
+"Alster or Elbe?" is kind of a question of faith and every Hamburg resident has a firm answer ready.

 Beach bar with colourful seating, palm trees and a view of the harbour and ships in sunny weather.